terrymun/wwwfastacmd/README.md

 The files can be open, edited and saved with any text editing software out there, although I personally use [Sublime Text](http://www.sublimetext.com/) because of it's extensive support for syntax highlighting in various languages.

+I have been relying on the BLAST executables of [v2.2.25](ftp://ftp.ncbi.nlm.nih.gov/blast/executables/release/2.2.25/), although NCBI hosts a publicly-accessible [FTP directory](ftp://ftp.ncbi.nlm.nih.gov/blast/executables/release/) containing various versions of it.
+I would not expect to have major problems with newer versions (i.e. >2.2.25) of BLAST executables, although I have not tested this as of the time of writing.

 ## File list
 The following files are necessary for fastacmd to work: